Skip to content

 Learning shader programming as a game developer can be hard.
 There are a lot of new terms and concepts, many of which any normal game designer need not delve into, let alone most programmers, but, despite its complexity, where shader programming remains one of the few practices in which math and visual art coalesce, its fundamentals aren’t that hard to understand.
 It is this property of art resulting from math that we have modern 3D renderers and game engines a-like, but to those who want to learn how to create 3D renderers themselves, or create shaders as a professional career, the process of learning shader programming can seem daunting.
 So where is the best “entry point” to get started with what seems to be such an abstract practice?

 Most people will face the high learning curve of shader programming head on, learning shaders within the specific context they intend to use them, like Unity or Unreal Engine.
-But to get a real foundational understanding, the best way to understand the render pipeline, and shader programming as a result, is to build it yourself.
+But to get a real foundational understanding, the best way to understand the render pipeline, and prepare shader programming as a result, is to build it yourself.

 Previous